AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

    format.
    While you can use this field for your own meta-data this is not encouraged.
 The field is intended to be filled in a standard way that OBF readers may or may not read.
-Custom meta-data should be saved in the file and stack description fields, preferrably also in UTF-8 xml(see below).
+Custom meta-data should be saved in the file and stack description fields, preferably also in UTF-8 xml(see below).
    Nevertheless, readers should not throw or report a fatal error when they do not understand the data contained in this field - they should issue a warning.